usdot-jpo-ode/wzdx/spec-content/objects/WorkerPresence.md

 # Worker Presence Object
-The `WorkerPresence` object presents information on the presence of workers in the `RoadEvent`'s area.
+The `WorkerPresence` object containss information on the presence of workers in the `RoadEvent`'s area.

 ## Properties
 Name | Type | Description | Conformance | Notes